-Culture spread to North America in the 1600s but it took Plague another three hundred years to catch up.
+One strain of Culture spread to the Americas in the 1500s, but eventually Plague caught up with it.
 Setting out from China once again, it swept through India and Pakistan in 1896, killing over twelve million, and from there took ship to Hawaii killing a few more.
 In 1900 it arrived in San Francisco where – for the sake of appearances – the governor declared it a ‘safe city’ and cancelled the quarantine of the Chinatown district where the outbreak had occurred.
 Over a hundred died as a result.
 It was finally sent packing when the great earthquake fire of 1906, swept the city and ‘conveniently’ burned Chinatown to the ground.
 Twenty years later it showed up in Los Angeles.

 Yersinia pestis also likes cats.
 Housecats.
 Cats harboring plague can infect people through bites, scratches, coughs, or sneezes – and of course – fleas.
 A cat flea jumps an average horizontal distance of eight inches, and an average height of five inches.
 With the best intention, it can jump as far as nineteen inches and as a high as eight.

 “Here kitty kitty.”